boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/sample/dashboard-embedding/asp.net-mvc.md

     </tbody>
     </table>

-2. Once you configured the above embed properties and then run your MVC application.
+3. Once you have configured the above embed properties, you can proceed to run your MVC application.

     ![DashboardView](/static/assets/iFrame-based/sample/images/dashboard-views.png)

 ## How this sample works

-1. Based on the `DashboardUrl` and other values set in the `EmbedProperties.cs` file, the dashboard would be rendered in the iframe using SSO with token-based authentication.
+1. The dashboard will be rendered in the iframe using SSO with token based authentication, based on the `DashboardUrl` and other values set in the `EmbedProperties.cs` file.

     ![Embed Properties](/static/assets/iFrame-based/sample/images/EmbedProperties.png#max-width=100%)

-2. Embed parameters and the Embed Secret Key are mandatory parameters used for generating the `Embed Signature`.
-The `embed signature` is a hashed value generated for authentication in an embed request to the Bold BI server.
-It is obtained by using the `SignURL` method with `embedParameters` and `embedSecretKey`, and appended to the iframe URL as the 'embed_signature' query parameter.
+2. The Embed parameters and the Embed Secret Key are mandatory parameters used to generate the `Embed Signature`.
+The `embed signature` files a hashed value generated for authentication in an embed request to the Bold BI server.
+It is obtained by using the `SignURL` method with the `embedParameters` and `embedSecretKey`, and it is then appended to the iframe URL as the `embed_signature` query parameter.

     ![Signature](/static/assets/iFrame-based/sample/images/signaturemethod-homecontroller.png)

-3. In `index.cshtml`, `embedSignature` and `dashboardUrl` are retrieved from `HomeController.cs` and `EmbedProperties.cs`.
-The iframe URL is formed by appending the embed signature and parameters to the dashboard URL, and it is used to render the dashboard within an `<iframe>` element.
+3. In `index.cshtml`, the variables `embedSignature` and `dashboardUrl` are retrieved from `HomeController.cs` and `EmbedProperties.cs` respectively.
+The iframe URL is formed by appending the embed signature and parameters to the dashboard URL.
+This URL is then used to render the dashboard within an `<iframe>` element.

     ![Index Html](/static/assets/iFrame-based/sample/images/index-html.png)

-> **NOTE:** You can customize the optional parameters in the `HomeController.cs` file
+> **NOTE:** You have the ability to customize the optional parameters within the `HomeController.cs` file.